Joy Mendoza found an unexpected career path in packaging.

 Joy appreciates the small class sizes that have helped her develop relationships with her classmates and professors.
 “On top of that, the hands-on learning embedded in the curriculum has always been super helpful, providing that opportunity for real-world application and working with professionals for class projects,” she says.

-Her favorite class so far has been Professor Jung’s Design Fundamentals Packaging class, which focuses on the graphics side of packaging.
+Her favorite class so far has been Wonjung Jung’s Design Fundamentals Packaging class, which focuses on the graphics side of packaging.
 She feels that taking that class revived her love for art and solidified her decision to pursue a career in design.

-Joy also told us that “the most interesting aspect I experienced in the Sustainable Biomaterials Department was attending Pack Expo, for the past two years, in Las Vegas and Chicago.
-It’s great exposure to the packaging industry in the real-world and a good opportunity to network with industry professionals and students from other packaging programs.
+"The most interesting aspect I experienced in the Sustainable Biomaterials Department was attending Pack Expo for the past two years.
+It was in Las Vegas and Chicago," Joy said.
+"It’s great exposure to the packaging industry in the real-world and a good opportunity to network with industry professionals and students from other packaging programs.
 This was also when I got to bond with my classmates, some of whom I consider my closest friends.
 Being involved in the Packaging Club has also been helpful towards my future career goals.
 The club provides students so many opportunities to get involved in the program and develop your career/skills.
 Because of the club, I was able to obtain an internship.”

-After graduation, Joy hopes to pursue a career in package engineering/design.
+Joy hopes to pursue a career in package engineering/design.
 “Eventually, I would like to end up at a design firm or with a creative team for a company and help start-up/rebrand clients, big and small.
 At some point, I plan to attend graduate school as well.”

 What's her advice to future students?